 You should also visit a doctor as soon as possible.
 Your injury attorney may use the doctor’s record to prove damages.

-If you were injured by a negligent motorist in Mississippi, contact a Gulfport auto accident attorney from Morris Bart, LTD. We will handle the legal aspects of your claim so you can focus on recovery.
+If you were injured by a negligent motorist in Mississippi, contact a personal injury attorney in Gulfport from Morris Bart, LTD. We will handle the legal aspects of your claim so you can focus on recovery.

 Our firm has been representing the injured for more than 30 years.
 Call 800-537-8185 to schedule a free initial consultation.